 Specific Workouts/Exercise: Exercising and moving your body is very important but also important is the type of exercise you're doing.
 Avoid tons of cardio (which dramatically increases stress hormone levels) and instead opt for a combination of: strength training/walking/HIIT or Pilates type workouts to keep stress hormone levels more balanced and to build lean muscle which will help improve your metabolic rate.

 Improving your Lifestyle: It's not just about what you eat or how you exercise - it's also what you do everyday that counts.
 From managing your stress levels to getting enough sleep to managing your mental health - all this matters.

-That's why finding a program that includes all of these elements - like my 4-Week Metabolic Kickstart or the Balance to Thrive System - is important.
+That's why finding a program that includes all of these elements - like my 4-Week Metabolic Kickstart or the Better Body Composition Program - is important.
 These types of programs put women's hormones first, helping them heal imbalances and optimize their health so that they can prime their bodies to for healthy, sustainable weight loss.

 And when you employ a 'hormones first' approach, you heal your body from the inside out so that you naturally have more energy, feel happier everyday and have a much more positive relationship with your body.